 Notice that when we look at the arrangement of the ELOs from the bottom up, each ELO is supported by the lower ELO.
-In other words, the ELOs are arranged so that a superordinate ELO is NEVER below a subordinate ELO.
-All of the ELOs support each other as they move upward and collectively the ELOs support the TLO.
+In other words, the ELOs are arranged so that a superordinate ELO is never below a subordinate ELO.
+All of the ELOs support each other as they move upward, and collectively, the ELOs support the TLO.

 Once you have your content sequenced, you can apply that sequencing within the framework of Gagne’s “Nine Events of Instruction,” which sequences the actual delivery of the content within a lesson.

-What is the relationship among the learner analysis, the cognitive level of objectives and instructional methods?
+What is the relationship among the learner analysis, the cognitive level of objectives, and instructional methods?

-There are a host of instructional methods, a small list of which was provided in Lesson 4.
+There is a host of instructional methods, a small list of which was provided in Lesson 4.
 The question arises, “How do I know which instructional method to pick?”
-Unfortunately, there is no clear-cut rule that guides you through the process simply because the selection of instructional methods depends largely on context.
+Unfortunately, there is no clear-cut rule that guides you through the process, simply because the selection of instructional methods depends largely on context.
 One example of how context influences the selection of instructional methods involves the role of defined learner characteristics in shaping instruction.

 Let’s consider younger learners who belong to the “wired” generation.
-These are the kids who have never known a world without the Internet, cell phones, etc. Their experiences make them a very different audience than someone who turned in their assignments in high school with a typewriter.
+These are the kids who have never known a world without the Internet, cell phones, etc. Their experiences make them a very different audience than those who completed their assignments in high school with a typewriter.
 Whatever instructional methods are selected to instruct this audience of learners must make good use of technology.
-In this way, learner characteristics are one variable that should inform the instructional designer about what method of instruction the learner is most likely to respond to most efficiently and effectively.
+In this way, learner characteristics are variables that should inform the instructional designer about what method of instruction the learner is most likely to respond to most efficiently and effectively.

-Another variable that can help guide the designer in selecting instructional methods are the respective cognitive levels specified by the objectives.
+Other variables that can help guide the designer in selecting instructional methods are the respective cognitive levels specified by the objectives.
 Say, for instance, the objectives require learners to exercise higher levels of cognitive processing according to Bloom’s Taxonomy.
 In this case, the selected instructional methods should support learners in performing at those levels.
 This might require the instructor to include opportunities for guided practice and self-evaluation in the targeted objective.
 This level of cognitive processing should engage the learner in very different ways than the remembering level, where rudimentary core information is presented.
 For instance, at the higher levels of Bloom’s, jigsaw cooperative learning may be effective where it might be all but useless at the remembering level.

-There can be, and usually is, an interrelationship among learner characteristics, cognitive level of objectives and the instructional methods chosen by the designer.
+There can be, and usually is, an interrelationship among learner characteristics, cognitive level of objectives, and the instructional methods chosen by the designer.